Vehicle Dynamics Certificate Program

 Completing the Vehicle Dynamics Certificate equates to eight graduate credits towards the SAE/Kettering University 20-credit Certificate in Automotive Systems and Kettering's 40-credit M.S. in Mechanical Engineering.
 Visit http://training.sae.org/seminarsinfo/ceu/kettering_cp.htm for more information.

 The courses do not have to be taken in any specified order, although the Required Courses are good starting points if they can be scheduled and completed prior to the electives.
-The entire program must be completed within five years.
+The entire program must be completed within seven years.

 - Vehicle Dynamics for Passenger Cars and Light Trucks (3 days) OR Fundamentals of Heavy Truck Dynamics (3 days) OR Applied Heavy Duty Truck Dynamics (4 Days)